lorinaplugs-dev/heurist-agent-framework/mesh/README.md

    - Write a corresponding test script under `mesh/tests/`.

 4. **Test**
    - Run your test script locally to confirm no errors occur and that your agent works as expected.
+   - If using external dependencies, ensure they are added using `uv add` and updated in the lock file.
+   - Test your agent with the local API server to verify it responds correctly:
+     ```bash
+     python -m uvicorn mesh_api:app --reload
+     ```

 5. **Open a Pull Request**
    - Summarize what your agent does and why it's valuable.
    - Include any relevant info (e.g., external APIs used, example test output).

+6. **Deployment Process** (after PR is merged)
+   - When your PR is merged to main, a GitHub Action workflow will automatically build and deploy.

 ### Coding Style and Best Practices